Our Foundation Degree in Hearing Aid Audiology allows you to earn as you learn. It's for professionals currently working within an audiology setting.

 - Continue to earn as you learn by working in an audiology setting throughout the programme.

-- Our blended learning approach combines learning in your workplace with online study as well as residential block weeks on the University campus.
+- Combine learning in your workplace with online study as well as residential block weeks on the University campus.

-- On successful completion, you can apply to join the Health and Care Professions Council (HCPC) with a view to registering as a Hearing Aid Dispenser.
+- On successful completion, you can apply to join the Health and Care Professions Council (HCPC).
+This enables you to register as a Hearing Aid Dispenser.

 What you'll do